SNasser97/technical-test-sna/README.md

 ## Steps for running locally:
 1. Clone the repository
 1. Open the solution in your IDE of choice (Visual Studio, Rider, etc.)
-1. Build the solution
+1. Build the solution `dotnet build`
 1. Run `docker compose up -d` to start the MySql database
 1. Ensure Mysql container and relevant containers are up and running
+1. Once service is running migration scripts should have been applied to generate the database and CoffeeBean table
+<br><br> Note: **Running the service will seed test data supplied from AllTheBeans.json file located in `src/all-the-beans.Data/Utilities/`**

 1. Visit http://localhost:8081 to view database in phpmyadmin
-1. Run the application using `dotnet run` or from your IDE
+1. Run the application using `dotnet run --project src/all-the-beans.Api/all-the-beans.Api.csproj` or from your IDE
 1. The API should be available at https://localhost:7280 if IDE is selected to run with https or http://localhost:5053 if running http.
 1. To view endpoint documentation visit: (Running HTTPS) https://localhost:7280/swagger/index.html or (Running HTTP) http://localhost:5053/swagger/index.html
 1. For interacting with endpoints a Postman collection is available to import.
 See folder 'postman-collection'
 1. For running tests this can be run from IDE.
-These tests run against an isolated MySql container created by TestContainer
+These tests run against an isolated MySql container created by TestContainer (or use `dotnet test`)

 # Considerations:
 1. Cross-cutting concerns: logging, authentication, authorisation